Exploring the Milky Way, from its spiraling arms to its central black hole.

 Our Milky Way galaxy contains billions of stars that congregate in spiral arms and a dense, turbulent core surrounding a supermassive black hole.
 Even within the same galaxy, immense distances separate our solar system from its closest neighbors; the nearest stars are over four light-years away in the Alpha Centauri system.

-Telescopes have brought us visions of our distant neighbors in dazzling clarity.
-We've used Hubble to watch the explosive death of massive stars, observed the remnants they left behind, and witnessed newborn stars arising from clouds of gas and dust.
-Now Webb will use its infrared-detecting instruments to explore new regions of the Milky Way.
+Telescopes have shown us our galactic neighborhood in dazzling clarity.
+The Hubble Space Telescope has allowed us to watch the explosive death of massive stars, study the remnants they left behind, and witness newborn stars arising from clouds of gas and dust.
+The James Webb Space Telescope will use its infrared instruments to explore further into the hidden wavelengths of light beyond the red end of the visible spectrum, revealing unseen regions and features of the Milky Way.

-Webb's observations of the stars and other components of our galaxy will help astronomers clarify the inner workings of our galaxy.
-Not only will this build a better picture of the way our galaxy functions, it will help us define what's normal for our cosmic neighborhood—so that when we detect something out of the ordinary, we'll know it.
+Not only will Webb's observations of the stars and other components of our galaxy help astronomers clarify our understanding of its inner workings, it will help to define what's normal for our cosmic neighborhood—so that when we detect something out of the ordinary, we'll know it.